open-edge-platform/edge-microvisor-toolkit/design-proposals/README.md

 ## The Proposal Process

-The proposal process is the process for reviewing a proposal and reaching a decision about whether to accept or decline the proposal.
+The proposal process focuses on reviewing the proposed changes and deciding if they should be accepted.

 1. The author of the proposal creates [a Github issue](https://github.com/open-edge-platform/edge-microvisor-toolkit/issues) with the `Feature Request` template, briefly describing the new feature.